Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/run-tuleap.rst

     bfbd9f32b2ae: tuleap_reverse-proxy_1 — tuleap_reverse-proxy 22/tcp, 80/tcp, 443/tcp
     742b540e876c: tuleap_realtime_1 — tuleap_realtime 443/tcp

-* ``make post-checkout``: Install npm dependencies, generate the javascript and CSS files to be used by the browser, deploy gettext translation...
+* ``make post-checkout``: Install dependencies, generate the javascript and CSS files to be used by the browser, deploy gettext translation...
 You need to run this command everytime you switch a branch.

 ..
 NOTE:: Docker images are read-only, and every modification to the OS will be